-SSI eligibility and payment amounts depend on an individual's income and resources.
+SSI eligibility and payment amounts are affected by an individual's income and resources.
 Income is money received such as wages, Social Security, and pensions.
-Income also includes the value of items received from someone else, such as food and shelter.
-In determining SSI eligibility, SSI excludes certain types of income.
-Among them: he first \$20 a month of most income received; the first \$65 a month earned from working, and half the amount over \$65; Food stamps (SNAP); and Home energy assistance.
+Income also includes the value of items received from someone else, such as food or shelter.
+In determining SSI eligibility, we exclude certain types of income.
+Among them: the first \$20 a month of most income received; the first \$65 a month earned from working and half the amount over \$65; food stamps (SNAP); and home energy assistance.

-If married, part of the spouse' income and resources are considered when determining SSI eligibility.
-Part of parents' income and resources are also considered for a child under age 18.
+If married, part of the spouse's income and resources are considered when determining SSI eligibility.
+Part of a parent's income and resources are also considered for a child under age 18.
 Wages used to pay for items or services that help disabled individuals work are not counted as income for SSI purposes.

 A single individual can have resources worth up to \$2,000 and be eligible for SSI.
 A couple can have resources worth up to \$3,000.
 Some of the resources counted for SSI purposes include cash, checking and savings accounts, stocks and U.S. savings bonds.
-The following are examples of assets not counted (i.e. excluded) toward the resource limits: a home, life insurance policies with a face value of \$1,500, a car, burial plots, and burial funds up to \$1,500.
+The following are examples of assets not counted (i.e. excluded) toward the resource limits: a home, life insurance policies with a face value of up to \$1,500, a car, burial plots, and burial funds up to \$1,500.